hjson/hjson/README.md

 # Hjson, the Human JSON

 A configuration file format for humans.
-Relaxed syntax, less mistakes, more comments.
+Relaxed syntax, fewer mistakes, more comments.

 ## Intro